 (Money is allowed to rule where it has no business rule)

-Though this is not a proposition with any unique relevancy for the drug problem, our desire for money often, maybe ever more often, causes us to do what we upon prolonged reflection would have preferred we hadn’t done.
-Doing bad drug-related things is one example of how we do bad things for money, and it is of special interest to me as I in our tendency to do ever more for money (at least partly because money is becoming the measure of ever more) see a danger to social welfare and an important cause to why dysfunctional discourses, such as drug illegality, are allowed to continue.
+Although this is not a proposition with any unique relevance to the drug problem, our desire for money often, perhaps increasingly, leads us to engage in actions we would have preferred to avoid after prolonged reflection.
+Participating in harmful drug-related activities exemplifies how we compromise our values for financial gain, and it particularly concerns me that in our inclination to pursue ever more money (at least partly because money is becoming the measure of more aspects of life), I perceive a threat to social welfare and a significant reason why dysfunctional discourses, such as drug illegality, persist.

 K. The Price Of Successful Illegalization